 Pain is a sensation that is triggered in the nervous system.
 It can be sharp or dull and last for short or long periods.
-Pain may be localized to a specific area of the body such as the abdomen, chest or back or it can be felt all over the body, such as when a person experiences all over muscle ache as a result of flu.
+Pain may be localized to a specific area of the body such as the abdomen, chest, or back, or it can be felt all over the body, such as when a person experiences all over muscle ache as a result of flu.

 Over the years, researchers have elucidated the bodily processes that lead to the pain sensation.
-In the case of acute pain, which occurs as a result of injury, for example, the pain pathway is as follows.
+In the case of acute pain, which occurs due to injury, for example, the pain pathway is as follows.

 If a person pricks their finger on something sharp, for example, this causes tissue damage.
 This damage is registered by nociceptors, microscopic pain receptors in the skin.
-Each pain receptor is present at one end of a nerve cell or neurone and is connected to the other end in the spinal cord by a long nerve fiber called an axon.
+Each pain receptor is present at one end of a nerve cell or neuron and is connected to the other end in the spinal cord by a long nerve fiber called an axon.

 The signals are passed to a part of the brain called the thalamus, which then distributes the signals to different brain compartments.
-These brain areas include the somatosensory cortex, which is responsible for physical sensation; the limbic system which is linked to emotions and the frontal cortex, which is responsible for thinking relating to personality and consciousness.
+These brain areas include the somatosensory cortex, which is responsible for physical sensation; the limbic system is linked to emotions and the frontal cortex, responsible for thinking relating to personality and consciousness.

-How does your brain respond to pain?
+Video - How does your brain respond to pain?

 Video - Why Things Hurt